-- a reason for not providing the final report within 30 days and an estimated time frame for completion of the report. - reportable allegation; any known information about a reportable conviction; action taken since the OCG received a notification about the reportable allegation or reportable conviction; further action the Head of Entity proposes to take in relation to the reportable allegation or reportable conviction; including if the Head of Entity proposes to take no further action; the reasons for the action taken and the action proposed to be taken or the reasons for the decision to take no further action; other information prescribed by the regulations; and - be accompanied by copies of documents in the School's possession, including transcripts of interviews and copies of evidence.
+- a reason for not providing the final report within 30 days and an estimated time frame for completion of the report. - specific information, including (if known); the facts and circumstances of the reportable allegation; any known information about a reportable conviction; action taken since the OCG received a notification about the reportable allegation or reportable conviction; further action the Head of Entity proposes to take in relation to the reportable allegation or reportable conviction; including if the Head of Entity proposes to take no further action; the reasons for the action taken and the action proposed to be taken or the reasons for the decision to take no further action; other information prescribed by the regulations; and - be accompanied by copies of documents in the School's possession, including transcripts of interviews and copies of evidence.

 The steps outlined above may need to be varied on occasion to meet particular circumstances.
 For example, it may be necessary to take different steps where the matter is also being investigated by the DCJ or Police.